RobotecAI/ROS2ForUnitySVLBridge/README.md

    2. libraries from release archive `Plugins/*.dll` goes into `simulator_Data/Managed` of svl simulator directory.

 Then you can just use SVL web interface to set up bridge.
 See https://www.svlsimulator.com/docs for more informations on how to set up an SVL simulation.

+**IMPORTANT** After making an app build from editor, you must manually copy soversion files (ending with library version `.so.X.Y.Z`) from editor `Plugins/<OS>/x86_64` to `simulator_Data/Plugins` folder.
+This is due to Unity for some reason doesn't copy them while deploying application.